pritidesai/openwhisk-build/README.md

 ### NodeJS

-#### Custom Tasks
+#### NodeJS custom Tasks

-The `Pipeline` includes the following customized `Tasks`  specific to NodeJS:
+The `Pipeline` includes the following customized `Tasks` specific to NodeJS that were installed with the [deploy.sh](deploy.sh) script:

-Here is the list of `Tasks` created:

-* [01-install-deps.yaml](tasks/javascript/01-install-deps.yaml) - Pull NodeJS Application source with an OpenWhisk action from an open GitHub repo and download a list of dependencies specified in the `package.json` file.
+* [task-install-npm-packages](tasks/javascript/01-install-deps.yaml) - Pull NodeJS Application source with an OpenWhisk action from an open GitHub repo and download a list of dependencies specified in the `package.json` file.

-* [02-build-archive.yaml](tasks/javascript/02-build-archive.yaml) - Build an archive with application source and all the dependencies.
+* [task-build-archive](tasks/javascript/02-build-archive.yaml) - Build an archive with application source and all the dependencies.

-* [03-openwhisk.yaml](tasks/javascript/03-openwhisk.yaml) - Inject NodeJS application archive built in previous task into the OpenWhisk runtime and build/publish an image.
+* [openwhisk-node](tasks/javascript/03-openwhisk.yaml) - Inject NodeJS application archive built in previous task into the OpenWhisk runtime and build/publish an image.

-* Use Knative Serving to deploy the finalized image on Knative.

 ![NodeJS pipeline resources](images/pipeline-customized-for-nodejs.png)

-#### Running the example
+#### Running the NodeJS example

 1. Execute `PipelineRun` with: